serina-robinson/thiolase-machine-learning/README.md

-# synbio-data-analysis
+# thiolase-machine-learning
-Scripts for analysis and visualization of synthetic biology project data
+Sciprts for data analysis, visualization, and machine learning-based prediction of activity and substrate scope for OleA enzymes in the thiolase superfamily